markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 - We used a new DOM element property, `innerHTML`, to write HTML code instead of simple text.

-- We refactored our code to be scalable.
+- We refactored our code to be reusable.

 - We used simple form validation with `if` statements to prevent any user errors in our application.